sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/form-submission/README.md

 })
 ```

 To get data from a form, pass `event.target` into `new FormData()` and save the result into a variable.
-Then, use the `.get()` method to retrive the values for each form input.
+Then, use the `.get()` method to retrieve the values for each form input.
 These match the `name` attribute from the form input.

 You can use this data to create DOM elements, send HTTP requests, and much more.